tldr-pages/tldr/pages/common/semgrep.md

 # semgrep

 > Perform static source code analysis (SAST) to detect security vulnerabilities.
-> Semgrep is a fast SAST tool aiming to minimize false positives.
+> It is a fast SAST tool aiming to minimize false positives.
 > More information: <https://semgrep.dev/>.

 - Run semgrep on a source directory, automatically detecting matching rules: